Photo: Andriy Popov/ 123RF

-Fortunately, over time, this operation becomes more natural, as your mind learns from experience that there is no risk.
+Fortunately, this operation becomes more natural over time, as your mind learns from experience that there is no risk.

 Learning to overcome reactivity

-This learning is possible because a lot of conditions are gathered to override the reactive impulse to the perceived attack.
-For one thing, there is the reassuring knowledge that this procedure is one that has been done by millions of other people and that the medical profession is behind it.
+This learning is possible because many factors are helping you override the reactive impulse to the perceived attack.
+For one thing, you know that millions of other people have made this gesture and that the medical profession is behind it.
 But also, the finger that moves toward your eye is your own so that you can modulate the movement.
 In other words, there is less of a threat because you have control over the action.
 As you feel safer, there is less of a need for a protective reaction.

 Conversely, you wouldn’t be able to relax enough to keep your eye open if somebody else’s finger was coming at you fast.
 It would be impossible to override the perception that this is an attack.